 First Appearance Court in Tampa

-Immediately after being arrested on charges in Hillsborough County, FL, a person is entitled to see a judge at first appearance court, typically within 24 hours of the arrest.
-If a person is booked into the jail before midnight, then they are typically on the court’s calendar the next morning for first appearance.
+If the person is booked into the jail before midnight, then they will appear on the court’s calendar the next morning for a first appearance advisory hearing.

 The rules for first appearance court in Hillsborough County, FL, are controlled by Administrative Order S-2012-063.